Constraining Accreted Neutron Star Crust Shallow Heating with the Inferred Depth of Carbon Ignition in X-ray Superbursts: Discussion

 The remaining nuclear physics uncertainties that were not investigated in this work include $e^{-}$-capture heating and deep crustal heating, where the latter is primarily dependent on the crust-core transition pressure and hence the dense-matter equation-of-state~\citep{Shch21,Shch22}.
 Neither of these heat sources would remove the need for shallow heating, but they do impact the accreting neutron star thermal profile and therefore likely have some influence on the shallow heating constraints inferred from $y_{\rm ign}$~\citep{Coop09}.

-Other important microphysics uncertainties that were not investigated in the present work include the Coulomb logarithm and plasma-screening for carbon ignition.
-Neither are accessible in terrestrial laboratory experiments in the foreseeable future (with the exception of plasma-screening effects for nuclear reactions of light nuclides at modest densities~\citep{Kemp19}) and therefore dedicated theoretical efforts will be required.
+Other important microphysics uncertainties that were not investigated in the present work include the Coulomb logarithm and plasma-screening for carbon ignition, as well as the direct urca process for the crust thermal profile.
+Neither the Coulomb logarithm nor plasma screening effects are accessible in terrestrial laboratory experiments in the foreseeable future (with the exception of plasma-screening effects for nuclear reactions of light nuclides at modest densities~\citep{Kemp19}) and therefore dedicated theoretical efforts will be required.
 Once the physical origin of shallow heating is eventually determined, it is possible that $y_{\rm ign}$ model-observation comparisons like the ones presented here can provide some constraints.
+The impact of the direct urca process on superburst ignition was recently investigated by \cite{Dohi22}.
+Those authors found that direct urca operating in the neutron star core would increase the carbon ignition depth, possibly suppressing superbursts altogether, depending on the astropysical conditions.